Ringworm, otherwise known as “buni” in Filipino, does not correlate to what its name suggests. Learn more about buni causes here.

 Given the nature of ringworm, buni causes are easily narrowed down to just one source: infection through contact with an already infected person or the touching of surfaces and objects handled by someone who has ringworm.
 Buni is common, especially among children.
 But adults can also contract ringworm.

-Fungi that causes buni is commonly spread from one person to another through direct contact.
+Fungi that causes buni commonly spreads from one person to another through direct contact.
 However, this does not exclusively apply between humans and other humans.
 People can become infected by buni through other means.
 Namely:

 - Animal to person.
 It is possible to contract ringworm by touching an animal that is infected.
 Buni can spread while petting or grooming household pets or similar animals.
-Buni is also found to be fairly common in farm animals such as cows.
+Buni is also fairly common in farm animals such as cows.

 - Object to human.
 It is possible for buni to spread to others by contact with objects or surfaces that have been touched by an infected person or animal.
 These objects may include utensils, clothing, towels, linens and beddings, brushes and combs, and any other similar objects that are easy for fungus to stick to.

-- Soil and human.
-Though extremely rare in comparison to other sources, buni can be spread to humans that have been in contact with infected soil.
-The reason as to its rarity lies in the fact that any human, in order to be infected, must be in high contact with the infected soil for a prolonged amount of time.
+- Soil to human.
+Though extremely rare in comparison to other sources, buni can be spread to humans that have been in contact with soil that has the buni fungi.
+The reason as to its rarity lies in the fact that any human, for infection to occur, must be in contact with the infected soil for a prolonged amount of time.

 Types of Buni